chrisammon3000/aws-permits-pipeline/README.md

    ```
    bash scripts/set_parameters.sh
    ```
-   *(optional)* Edit the file `scripts/set_parameters.sh` to set the parameters for the database name, username and password.
+   *(optional)* Edit the file `scripts/set_parameters.sh` to set your own parameters for the database name, username and password.
 ### Deploy AWS Infrastructure
+These instructions will deploy a stack named `aws-permits-pipeline-1` using AWS CloudFormation:
 1. Deploy the RDS stack with or without VPC:

    ```
    # RDS only
-   aws cloudformation deploy --template-file cfn/rds.yml --capabilities CAPABILITY_NAMED_IAM --stack-name aws-permits-pipeline-1
+   aws --region us-east-1 cloudformation deploy \
+   --template-file cfn/rds.yml \
+   --capabilities CAPABILITY_NAMED_IAM \
+   --stack-name aws-permits-pipeline-1
    ```
    ```
    # RDS with VPC
-   aws cloudformation deploy --template-file cfn/rds-vpc.yml --capabilities CAPABILITY_NAMED_IAM --stack-name aws-permits-pipeline-1
+   aws --region us-east-1 cloudformation deploy \
+   --template-file cfn/rds-vpc.yml \
+   --capabilities CAPABILITY_NAMED_IAM \
+   --stack-name aws-permits-pipeline-1
    ```

-   Note: The serverlless.yml file contains a custom variable `cfn_stack` which references the CloudFormation `--stack-name` parameter and uses the format [**stack name**]-[**version**], for example *'aws-permits-pipeline-1'*.
-The version value should match in both the CloudFormation and Serverless .yml files.
+   Note: The `serverless.yml` file contains a custom variable `cfn_stack` which references the CloudFormation `--stack-name` parameter and uses the format `[stack name]-[version]`, for example `aws-permits-pipeline-1`.
+The version value should match in the `rds.yml`/`rds-vpc.yml` and `serverless.yml` files.

 2. Deploy Lambda functions with Serverless framework:
    ```